Mediterranean Chicken Zucchini Bake

 Step 5: Let It Rest (And You Should Too)

 Let it sit for 5 minutes before serving.
-Just long enough to pretend you’re one of those people who always “lets things rest to enhance the flavor” instead of “forgot to grab plates.”
+Just long enough to pretend you’re one of those people who always “let things rest to enhance the flavor” instead of “forgot to grab plates.”
 Top with fresh basil if you’ve got it and dig in.

 Storage Options:

 This stuff reheats like a dream.
 Store leftovers in the fridge for up to 4 days.
-I usually just toss a serving into a container and call it lunch the next day—no need to overthink it.
+I usually just toss a serving into a container and call it lunch the next day, no need to overthink it.

 Variations and Substitutions:

 • Want more carbs?
 Add diced potatoes or a can of chickpeas.
-You’ll need a slightly bigger dish but it works.
+You’ll need a slightly bigger dish, but it works.

 • Dairy-free?
 Use plant-based feta or skip it.
 Still delicious.